KatarzynaMaz/fend-neighborhood-map/README.md

 # The Neighborhood Map Project

-This is the final project for the FEND track.
-In this projects the student were supposed to creat a React app that allows the user to seach for venues in a certain location, in my instance for restaurants in Ithaca, NY.
-No starter code was provided for the project, but the project was supposed to build with [Create React App](https://github.com/facebookincubator/create-react-app).
-This app uses the Google Map API and the location-based service Foursquare API and it required setting up accounts with both Google and Foursqure and acquaring the key.
+This is the final project the FEND track.
+In this projects the student were supposed to create a React app that allows a user to seach for venues in a certain location, in my instance for restaurants in Ithaca, NY.
+No starter code was provided for the project.
+The project was built with [Create React App](https://github.com/facebookincubator/create-react-app) and it utilizes the `Google Map API` and the location-based service `Foursquare API` and it required setting up accounts with both Google and Foursqure and acquaring the key.
+The application was built with responsivness and accessibility in mind.

 I did not set up billing with Google, so the map dispays watermarks "For development purposes only."
 This doesn't impair map functionality.